 When it comes to survival your number one goal should be to get fresh water and once you find it you need to filter it.
-In this case, you will need a good water filtration system, my personal recommendation is to get one with a 0.2-micron filter Click here to check out the price on Amazon.com
+In this case, you will need a good water filtration system, my personal recommendation is to get one with a 0.2-micron filter Click here to check it out on Amazon.com

 No matter what kind of SHTF event you are prepping for, you could be forced to abandon all your plans and supplies at a moment’s notice.
 Generally, major SHTF scenarios where people have to flee an area are fairly rare as most SHTF events are on a more local scale.
 However, as a prepper, you have to think about how will you manage without your bug out gear and supplies.
 Most preppers hoard a lot of fuel, food, and water but in a major SHTF scenario if you lack the logistics on how to move them safely you could find yourself without your life-saving supplies.

 During major SHTF events, most people will flee urban areas and head to the rural areas where they could get some help, however, these rural areas will become flooded with thousands of people, making a strain on the local supplies and economy.
-This, in turn, could lead up to serious conflict between the natives and the newcomers, and depending on what kind of SHTF scenario it is unfolding this conflict has the potential to end up in disaster.
+This, in turn, could lead up to a serious conflict between the natives and the newcomers, and depending on what kind of SHTF scenario it is unfolding this conflict has the potential to end up in disaster.